 It is common that women tend to have surgery of some kind.
 It may be in the form of breast reduction of augmentation to reduce or increase the size of the breasts.
+Women choose breast augmentation for many reasons: to restore and reshape, to increase the size and shape of their breasts and to enhance their bodies.
 Now the question is Can you breastfeed with Implants?
 Yes, you normally can breastfeed after surgery, but how successful you will be depends upon the type along with the extend of the surgery.
 Even if you are able to produce some amount of milk it would be better if you can supplement it with some sort of formula.

 Milk tends to be produced in the glandular tissue of the breast, which then travels to the nipples, through the milk ducts.
 If you had surgery on the breasts the chances are that the milk ducts may be damaged or interrupted during surgery.
 In some cases, they are cut, whereas in case of others it is not the scenario.
 Even if it is cut, they may heal after surgery and milk supply is bound to be restored after a certain point of time.